canro91/canro91.github.io/_posts/2022-12-06-BackgroundServicesAndLiteHangfire.md

 app.Run();
 ```

-To make things cleaner, we can use extension methods to keep all Hangfire configurations in a single place.
+To make things cleaner, let's use extension methods to keep all Hangfire configurations in a single place.
 Like this,

 ```csharp
 using Hangfire;